This article is my review of the Qatar Airways A380 First Class seat and service.

 …. but I actually got the main ‘Armani’ line and not ‘Acqua Di Gio’.
 It was a 20ml or 30ml bottle.
 I think these are good branding exercises for the airlines – I was using the shower gel at home for a few weeks and it always reminded me of the flight when I picked it up.

-Click here for Part 2 of this review where I look at the A380 onboard bar and the Qatar First Class food and drink offering.
+Click here for Part 2 of my Qatar Airways A380 First Class review where I look at the A380 onboard bar and the Qatar First Class food and drink offering.